AGRI ISMAÏL

 German: Rowohlt

-USA: Coffee House Press
+US: Coffee House Press

 A family saga set against the backdrop of the 2008 financial crisis, spanning two generations and three continents, HYPER is the story of a Kurdish family torn apart by migration.